resonatecoop/beam/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### Running against the API

+The client is set up to run against a locally running version of the [API](https://github.com/resonatecoop/api).
+Check instructions there for how to get it to run.
+You can also run the client against our stage server (please be nice to it), but for that you'll have to ask us to add a client to the server.

 ### Logging in.